Alliedium/awesome-devops/39_setting_up_production_like_kubernetes_cluster_part_4_14_dec_2022/README.md

-# Demo on: Setting up a production-like Kubernetes cluster for the first time, part 5, 14 Dec 2022
+# Setting up a production-like Kubernetes cluster for the first time, part 5, 14 Dec 2022

   ## Install and manual configure `VyOS`